 Wolf Haven does not accept food donations from private donors.

-Do you ever feed your wolves road-killed such as deer and elk?
+Do you ever feed your wolves road kill such as deer and elk?

 Wolf Haven has a permit to obtain road kill.
 Deer and elk are the only animals that we deem appropriate for our needs.
-There are strict criteria that the road killed carcass must meet prior to being fed out.
-If the carcass is deemed safe to feed to our animals we then freeze the it for a minimum of 24 hours to kill all ectoparasites.
-If there is any concern regarding the carcass, we respectfully and safely dispose of the it in a manner that will not endanger our animals or any wildlife located on or around our property.
+There are strict criteria that the road kill carcass must meet prior to being fed out.
+If the carcass is deemed safe to feed to our animals, we freeze it for a minimum of 24 hours to kill all ectoparasites.
+If there is any concern regarding the carcass, we respectfully and safely dispose of it in a manner that will not endanger our animals or any wildlife located on or around our property.